Diversity grabs spotlight at this year's Golden Globes | DW | 01.03.2021

 The 78th Golden Globes awards took place on Sunday — although this year, the red carpet and flashing lights of photographers were replaced with a bi-coastal virtual event hosted from both New York City and the ceremony’s usual location in Beverly Hills, California.

-The evening’s big movie winner was the film Nomadland, which took home best motion picture drama while its director, Chloé Zhao, was awarded Best Director, making her the first woman since 1984 and the first woman of Asian descent to ever win the prestigious award.
-The unique road trip story, starring Francis McDormand in the lead role, tells the tale of a woman who decides to live her live out of a van, meeting others who have chosen to do the same along the way.
+The evening's big movie winner was the film Nomadland, which took home best motion picture drama while its director, Chloe Zhao, was awarded best director, making her the first woman since 1984 and the first woman of Asian descent to ever win the prestigious award.
+The unique road trip story, starring Francis McDormand in the lead role, tells the tale of a woman who decides to live her life out of a van, meeting others who have chosen to do the same along the way.

-Although McDormand was up for best actress, the winner for Best Actress - Motion Picture Drama was Andra Day for her role in the biographical film The United States vs. Billie Holiday.
+Although McDormand was up for best actress, the winner for best actress in a motion picture drama was Andra Day for her role in the biographical film The United States vs. Billie Holiday.

 The best actor in a movie drama award was given posthumously to Chadwick Bosemanfor his role in the Netflix movie Ma Rainey’s Black Bottom.
 Boseman passed away in August 2020 at the age of 43 after a battle with cancer.
 The award was accepted by his widow, who brought many to tears while saying she could never be as eloquent as her late husband.